tomjanowski/bridge/README.md

 addresses, it just simply shuffles traffic both ways.

 Bridges would complain about existence of more than one device with the same MAC.
-Also, in many cases it is not even possible to add a wifi card to a bridge on Linux.
+Also, in many cases it is not even possible to add a WiFi card to a bridge on Linux.
 It is possible in so called "4 address mode" but then most AP will not accept this traffic.

 This program uses Linux TX and RX RING implementation and raw Ethernet frames.
 It works pretty fast with negligible packet drops.
 It will perform well on interfaces below 1 Gbit/s.
 I could not go beyond 5 Gbit/s on veth tests.